Solar energy in NSW

 While solar hot water systems are commonly used, producing electricity from concentrated solar thermal energy is still in its early stages in Australia.
 Currently, the CSIRO’s solar research thermal hub in Newcastle is Australia’s largest solar thermal research facility.
 The Jemalong Concentrated Solar Power Pilot Plant, which manages innovative heat transfer and storage technology, is under construction near Forbes.

-The aim of the Draft Large-Scale Solar Energy Guideline is to provide the community, industry, and regulators with guidance on the planning framework for the assessment and approval of large-scale solar energy development proposals under the Environmental Planning and Assessment Act 1979 (EP&A Act).
+The aim of the Large-Scale Solar Energy Guideline is to provide the community, industry, applicants and regulators with information on the planning framework for the assessment and approval of State-significant large-scale solar energy.

 Large-scale solar projects in NSW are subject to planning controls and assessment criteria.
-Both the total capital value and the electrical power output of the project determines which authoritative body will approve the development application.
+The total capital value of the project generally determines which authoritative body will approve the development application.

 In general, projects with a capital value of: